 Field of Study

-Students will develop their analytical and research skills, as they develop a greater understanding of our nation’s political, economic, and social foundations.
-There are nine regular academic modules in the course:
+Students will develop their analytical and research skills as they develop a greater understanding of our nation’s political, economic, and social foundations.
+There are ten content modules in the course:

-- There are no required pre-requisites, but completion of a high school level World History course is recommended
+- Recommended: Completion of a high school-level World History course

 Course Texts and Materials

-- No textbook is required, but we recommend that students utilize the free online U.S. History text that we link to in the course.
+- No textbook is required, but we recommend that students utilize the free online U.S. History text that is accessible from the course website.